MartinG-38/MLNHypEmb/README.md

 }
 ```

+**If you use this library for published work, please also cite the associated paper (citation will be provided here once published).**

 ---

 ## License

-MIT License
+BSD 3-Clause License

 ---

 ## Contact

-For questions, suggestions, or contributions, please open an issue or contact the author at martin.guillemaud@icm-institute.org.
+For questions, suggestions, or contributions, please open an issue or contact the author at martin.guillemaud [at] gmail [dot] com.